 This horror story involves a nurse practitioner led practice in North Carolina.
 It started out like so many other clinics, an excellent nurse practitioner moves to an underserved area and opens her own clinic.
 Unfortunately, nurse practitioners in the state of North Carolina (supervision/scope of practice requirements) are required to have a supervising physician and do not have independent prescribing or diagnostic authority.
 This nurse practitioner was aware of the law and proceeded to find a qualified physician to provide supervision in her new practice.

 She found a great board certified family medicine physician to provide supervision and she was on her way to having a vibrant practice.
 Unfortunately, it’s not enough to just find a supervising physician and hope that they take care of the paperwork involved in registering as your supervising physician.
 It’s also not enough to trust that the physician supervising your medical services doesn’t already have a dozen other nps that he/she is providing the same services to.

 I wish this story had a happy ending but it does not.
 She hit the ground running, got her practice credentialed with the insurance companies, Medicare, NC Medicaid, selected her billing company and started marketing her new practice with a beautiful new website.
 After only one year, she was seeing an average of 28 patients each day and even introduced some ancillary services within her practice.

-Little did she know, her practice was about to fall apart and her life would never be the same.
+Little did she know, her practice was about to fall apart and her life was going to take a radical turn,

 Here are the four issues that shut down a nurse practitioner’s private practice: